 Another guitar pedal type that’s famous for working well with a sagging battery is the classic overdrive pedal.
 If it’s a digital overdrive pedal, it won’t work like that, but I know that many overdrive pedals do work well with a dying power source.

-In the video I mentioned earlier from Wampler Pedals, he states that the BOSS Blues Driver (on Amazon) is one of the better pedals that respond to a dying battery.
+In the video I mentioned earlier from Wampler Pedals, he states that the BOSS Blues Driver is one of the better pedals that respond to a dying battery.
 So maybe it’s worth your time to check that out.

 Additionally, Vertex Effects’ YouTube channel does an awesome demonstration of just how great a battery sounds in an overdrive and fuzz pedal versus a regular power supply.